 The TAC trainee representatives on the Research Committee have been very active.
 The TAC is working with the Research Committee to identify barriers for trainees getting into research, investigating mentoring schemes and looking at ways to reinstate the pathway for continuing research activity.
 The TAC is also promoting the Trainee Specialty Medal Award for Research to increase the number of applicants.

-Chair: Dr Rebecca Halas
+Chair: Dr Matthew Clarke

-- Dr Samah Alimam - Transfusion Medicine representative
+- Dr Samah Alimam - Transfusion Medicine

 - Dr Scarlet Brockmoeller - Research

 - Dr Amanda Brown - Prenatal, Perinatal and Paediatric Pathology

 - Dr Adam Dallmann - Welsh Regional Council

 - Dr Guy Davies - Veterinary Clinical Pathology

 - Dr Louise Howe - Clinical Science (Deputy)